alienflip/degenDeploy/proposal.md

 # Proposal Overview

-> Within the scope of this proposal, the MVP is to implement a workflow which enables the user to interact with the deployed a mixer using their mainnet account, commit transactions into it, and recieve secret notes from said transactions, then extract funds to a burner and deploy new contract from the burner.
+> Within the scope of this proposal, the MVP is to implement a workflow which enables the user to interact with the deployed mixer using their mainnet account, commit transactions into it, and receive secret notes from said transactions, then extract funds to a burner and deploy new contract from the burner.

 ## Use Cases